-Join Von Glitschka for an in-depth discussion in this video Developing a brand narrative, part of Foundations of Logo Design.
+Join Von Glitschka for an in-depth discussion in this video Developing a brand narrative, part of Learning Logo Design.

 Developing your brand narrative should be a collaborative effort between you and your client.
 Sometimes this takes place early in the creative process to assist in facilitate ideation of a logo design.
 But most often it's executed with far more precision after the visual identity has been fully fleshed out.
 And thoroughly defined.
 I recommend you working with a talented copywriter who'll help you craft a precision document.
 But that said, you need to be thoroughly involved in its formation.
 The focus of a brand narrative, you could also call it a mission statement.
 Purpose statement or brand story should be a good balance of visionary, creative writing.

 Supported by practical business decisions and measurable marketing goals.
 It's all about painting an appealing picture of who your client is, what they stand for and where they want to go as a company, product or service.
 And bringing the reader along for the ride.
 In essence, your client is developing a promise, making that promise, and ultimately managing the promise through their new visual identity.

 So positioning and delivering a cohesive narative is like crafting a well thought out story.
 Like any good story it needs solid character development and your logo will play a lead role in this pursuit.
 Your clients personality is a business will dictate to what degree you stylize your story.
 How serious it should be, if humor is appropriate what the core values are that you're trying to establish and how they will engage the audience and benefit them.
 You want to convey your brand message vividly, create customer loyalty, persuade the buyer for the product, and establish an emotional connection with existing and potential customers.